oxiby/book/src/guide/modules.md

 A field should be private if it could be made invalid as it could with our shopping list.

 > [!WARNING]
-> Currently, importing from a module does not automatically build that module.
-> Each dependent module must be built individually with `obc build`.

-> [!WARNING]
 > The `Self` type alias is not yet available.
 > The version of the above program found in the examples directory uses `ShoppingList` instead to account for this.

 > [!WARNING]
 > Item and field visibility is not yet enforced, so code that should be private is currently accessible from other modules.

-> [!WARNING]
-> Currently, modules cannot be in nested directories.
-> Outside of the automatically generated `std` modules, all user modules must live in the same directory.